-As one of the world’s leading fashion companies H&M attracts great interest and is constantly in the spotlight.
-To safeguard and manage the brands it is important that the H&M group continues to be developed and run according to its strong values, which are characterised by high business ethics.
+As one of the world’s leading fashion companies the H&M group’s brands attract great interest and are constantly in the spotlight.
+To safeguard and manage its brands it is important that the H&M group continues to be developed and run according to its strong values, which are characterised by high business ethics.

 Operating in the fashion industry is a risk in itself.
 Fashion has a limited shelf-life and there is always a risk that some part of the collections will not be sufficiently commercial, i.e. will not be well received by customers.
-Fashion purchases are often emotional and may therefore be negatively affected by unforeseen geopolitical and macroeconomic events.
 Purchasing decisions are also increasingly influenced by customers’ desire to live more sustainably.

-Within each concept it is important to have the right volumes and the right balance in the mix between fashion basics and the latest trends.
+Within each concept it is crucial to have the right volumes and a correct balance in the mix between fashion basics and the latest trends.
 In summary, each collection must achieve the best combination of fashion, quality, price and sustainability.

-The H&M group’s products are purchased for sale based on normal weather patterns.
-Deviations from normal weather conditions affect sales.
+The H&M group’s products are purchased for sale based on assumptions concerning weather patterns.
+Deviation from these assumptions affects sales.
 This is particularly true at the transition between two seasons, such as the transition from summer to autumn or from autumn to winter.
 If the autumn is warmer than usual it may have a negative effect on sales of weather-related garments in particular, such as outerwear and chunky knitwear.
 The climate risk analysis that the company has carried out according to guidelines issued by the Task Force on Climate-related Financial Disclosures (TCFD) has shown that climate change may have further effects on the conditions for producing and distributing products in certain regions and countries (see also page 50).
 The increasingly clear effects of climate change mean that these variations are likely to increase in the future.

 Negative macroeconomic changes and geopolitical risks

 One or more markets may be affected by events that have a negative effect on the macroeconomic situation or geopolitical environment in the country.
-These changed macroeconomic or geopolitical circumstances, such as political instability and sudden negative events, e.g. virus outbreaks, in one or more countries and in the worst case a pandemic, may result in rapid changes in the business environment, such as significant disruption in the supply chain, and in economic downturn, which is likely to change consumer purchasing behaviour and thus negatively impact the group’s sales.
+These changed macroeconomic or geopolitical circumstances, such as political instability and sudden negative events, e.g. virus outbreaks in one or more countries and in the worst case a pandemic, may result in rapid changes in the business environment, such as significant disruption in the supply chain, and in economic downturn, which is likely to change consumer purchasing behaviour and thus negatively impact the group’s sales.

 The group therefore needs to monitor such changes closely and have strategies in place to deal with fluctuations as advantageously as possible for both the company and external stakeholders.

-The H&M group has a highly ambitious sustainability strategy which aims to lead the change towards a more sustainable fashion industry.
-This gives rise to both opportunities and risks.
-Some of the main risks identified by the company include shortage of natural resources, climate change and its impact, failure to uphold human rights along the supply chain, corruption, political and social instability in production and sourcing markets and changed consumption patterns and customer attitudes.
-This last factor could ultimately have major effects on the H&M group’s sales – both positive and negative – and the outcome will depend on how successful the company is in its work on the sustainability strategy and the H&M group’s ability to develop an even more sustainable customer offering and a sustainable business model.
+The H&M group has a highly ambitious sustainability strategy which aims to lead the change towards a more sustainable fashion industry, with both new business opportunities and risks.
+Some of the main risks identified by the company include shortage of natural resources, climate change and its impact, failure to uphold human rights early in the value chain, corruption, political and social instability in production and sourcing markets and changed consumption patterns and customer attitudes.
+This last factor could ultimately have major effects on the H&M group’s sales – both positive and negative.
+The outcome depends on how successful the company is in its work to implement the sustainability strategy and the H&M group’s ability to develop an even more sustainable customer offering and a sustainable business model.

-For a more detailed description of risks related to sustainability see the statutory sustainability report on pages 46–51 in the annual report 2019, and particularly pages 48–49 for the climate risk analysis according to TCFD.
+For a more detailed description of risks related to sustainability see the sustainability report on pages 45–53, and particularly pages 49–50 for the climate risk analysis according to TCFD.

 In addition to the effects of transaction exposure, translation effects also impact the group’s results.
 These effects arise due to changes in exchange rates between the local currencies of the various foreign sales companies and the Swedish krona compared to the same period the previous year.
 The underlying profit/loss in a market may be unchanged in the local currency, but when converted into SEK may increase if the Swedish krona has weakened or decrease if the Swedish krona has strengthened.

 Translation effects also arise in respect of the group’s net assets on consolidation of the foreign sales companies’ balance sheets.
-For more information on currency hedging see the annual report 2019, note 2, Financial risks.
+For more information on currency hedging see note 2, Financial risks.

 Purchasing costs may be affected by decisions at a national level on export/import subsidies, customs duties (see more below), textile quotas, embargoes etc. The effects primarily impact customers and companies in individual markets.
 Global companies with operations in many countries are affected to a lesser extent, and among global corporations trade interventions may be regarded as largely competition-neutral.
 In the event of a major trade war between two countries this would affect not just sourcing costs but generally also the entire flow of goods from production to the customer, which the companies would need to mitigate.

-Related party customs valuation continues to attract attention at a global, regional and national level, from both authorities and importers such as the H&M group.
+Customs issues: Related party customs valuation continues to attract attention at a global, regional (EU) and national level, from both authorities and importers such as the H&M group.
 It will therefore continue to be important for the H&M group to proactively monitor and manage future developments in this area.
-One challenge is that customs authorities around the world are not taking a consistent approach to the assessment of pricing between related parties, despite the fact that the rules on customs valuation are based on the same global customs valuation rules.
+One challenge is that customs authorities around the world are not taking a consistent approach to the assessment of pricing between related parties, despite the fact that the basis for customs duties is established according to the same global (WTO) customs valuation rules.

 The H&M group works continually to ensure that its tax strategy is designed to limit any distortion arising from differences in tax legislation in different parts of the world.